Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off times, start and end dates

 The 2020/21 Premier League season is fast-approaching and we've got all the fixtures and TV details

-Wolves and Leicester will hope to build on impressive seasons with disappointing endings.
+Aston Villa narrowly survived the drop last season and won’t want to flirt with relegation again, while Crystal Palace fans may be nervous heading into the new term after a disastrous run of form during the summer months.

-New boys Leeds, West Brom and Fulham are coming up from the Championship ready to stake a claim to establish themselves in the top tier, with plenty of promise between them.
+Despite Liverpool’s title success last term it is City who are currently favourites to win the 2020/21 crown, while Chelsea are also tipped to do well under boss Frank Lampard.

-Details are already emerging about the 2020/21 Premier League season and we’ve got the full fixture list below.
+The initial 2020/21 Premier League schedule have been released and we’ve got the full fixture list below.

 When does the 2020/21 Premier League season start?